vrockai/pipeline-test/docs/content.md

 ---

-## The interplay between gut symbionts and behavioral variation in social insects
+## The interplay between gut symbionts and behavioral variation in social insects.
+ 17.07.2024, _J Liberti, P Engel, A Cabirol_

+Social insects exhibit a high degree of intraspecific behavioral variation.
+Moreover, they often harbor specialized microbial communities in their gut.
+Recent studies suggest that these two characteristics of social insects are interlinked: insect behavioral phenotypes affect their gut microbiota composition, partly through exposure to different environments and diet, and in return, the gut microbiota has been shown to influence insect behavior.
+Here we discuss the bidirectional relationship existing between intraspecific variation in gut microbiota composition and behavioral phenotypes in social insects.

 [Source](https://doi.org/10.1016/j.cois.2024.101233)

+10.1016/j.cois.2024.101233

 ---